dougalstanton/rpg/_reports/trophy-gold-huntsmans-manor-1.md

 ---
 layout: series
 title: "The Huntsman's Manor"
-summary: "A first Trophy Gold incursion, from an encounter I imagined"
+summary: "I wanted this to be all gothic and creepy and I failed"

 system: "Trophy Gold"
 supplements: ["Trophy Solo"]

 series:
   title: "Strangers on a Misty Road"
-  description: "I wanted this to be all gothic and creepy and I failed"
+  description: "I dreamt up this opening encounter one night and had to decide what system I should use for the following adventure"
   num: 1
 ---